 Your child’s healthcare provider may prescribe an enema to help remove the impacted stool.
 An enema is a liquid that is placed in your child's rectum.
 It helps loosen the hard, dry stool.
 Never give your child an enema without the approval of your child’s healthcare provider.

 Your child's healthcare provider will likely prescribe medicines to help keep your child's bowel movements soft for several months.
 This will help stop stool from getting impacted again.
-Never give your child stool softeners without the approval of your child’s healthcare provider.
+Over-the-counter medicines may also help.
+Discuss which medicines are safe with your child's healthcare provider.

 Treatment may also include diet and lifestyle changes.
 Help your child to eat more fiber by: